 Pantheon's infrastructure includes a number of layers.
 Our edge layer provides robust caching to help your site perform quickly under a traffic spike, but when it comes to generating unique pages and serving logged-in users, the real horsepower is in the Runtime Matrix, a distributed grid of over a million Linux containers running PHP and NGINX that allow us to provision and scale application containers for your site.

 Pantheon's infrastructure is based on a grid model.
 We serve our customers by provisioning isolated Linux containers with an optimized PHP stack in place.
-Each container includes its own Nginx, APC cache, and PHP worker agent.
-They are deployed with a checkout of your codebase and service-bindings to use a dedicated MySQL container, networked file filesystem, and optionally Redis object cache and Apache Solr search indexing.
+Each container includes its own Nginx, APCu cache, and PHP worker agent.
+They are deployed with a checkout of your codebase and service-bindings to use a dedicated MySQL container, networked file filesystem, and optionally Object Cache and Apache Solr search indexing.
 See our interactive diagram to learn more about Pantheon's infrastructure.

 Every environment for your site (Dev, Test, Live) runs on its own container.
 At the Performance Medium level and above, the Test and Live environments have multiple containers serving your site.

 Pantheon containers spin down (sleep) after ~1 hour of idle time.
 Live environments on a paid plan will spin down after 12 hours of idle time.
 Upon receiving a web request, the environments are spun up, usually within 30 seconds.